 Tidy up the dining room.

-I find that the dining room is the easiest because we only use this room to eat dinner.
+This house cleaning tip might be one of the easiest because we use this room to eat dinner.
 Like all of the other rooms, let’s go through the steps:

 - Pick up the clutter and add it to the laundry basket